DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-24-adding-academic-year-information-to-the-provider-list.md

 We moved the provider code, UK provider reference number (UKPRN) and unique reference number (URN) from the summary list into the summary card title area, directly below the provider's operating name.

 We only show an identifier if it exists for that provider.
 For example, if a provider only has a provider code, we show that alone.
 If a provider has a provider code and a UKPRN, we show both.
-If a provider has a provider code, UKPRN and URN, we show all three.
+If a provider has a provider code, a UKPRN (UK provider reference number), and a URN (unique reference number), we show all three.

 We display the identifier label in bold, followed by the value.
 For example: